Luporion/cowfc_installer_noaccept/README.md

+My changes:
+i'm trying to get the script to work with erykk8's CoWFC-Docker at https://github.com/erykk8/CoWFC-docker for that i had to disable a couple verifications which cannot be used in a docker shell.

 CoWFC Installer
 ======
 This script installs the CoWFC front-end and back-end from https://github.com/EnergyCube/CoWFC

 ✅ Support Ubuntu 14.04 & 16.04 (& 16.04 AWS)